The Process of Kalamkari Explained

 A destination for Kalahari textiles and designs throughout history, India's southeast coast contributed to the thriving maritime trade in the medieval Indian subcontinent.
-The two historical centers of Kalamkari, in which cotton fabrics are traditionally hand-painted with visual narratives using a bamboo pen, date palm, or tamarind stick, are Srikalahasti and Machilipatnam.
+The two historical centres of Kalamkari, in which cotton fabrics are traditionally hand-painted with visual narratives using a bamboo pen, date palm, or tamarind stick, are Srikalahasti and Machilipatnam.

 What Makes Kalamkari So Special?

-Natural dyes and metallic salts known as mordants, which are used to fix the dye into the cotton fibers, are a must for this handicraft because it does not employ machinery or chemicals.
+Natural dyes and metallic salts known as mordants, which are used to fix the dye into the cotton fibres, are a must for this handicraft because it does not employ machinery or chemicals.
 This art includes a precise resist technique, a lengthy 23-step process that includes cloth treatment, sketching, dyeing, printing, numerous washing procedures, and even gold or silver brocade work.
 This handicraft is passed over generations in Srikalahasti, Machilipatnam, and other interior regions of Andhra Pradesh.

 The Srikalahasti technique involves drawing and filling in intricate motifs of religious myths and epic stories with natural dyes.
 The borders and pallus on sarees in this style are distinctive.
 Technically speaking, the Machilipatnam work is not pure penwork.
 These designers use reusable hand-carved blocks to print the leading lines and contours of the designs.